stjudecloud/university/docs/visualization-community/editors/index.md

 Once the visualization is approved through the review process, if it is toggled to public on the info section of the visualization editor, it will report to support@stjude.cloud to be accepted.
 We must review the code to ensure there are no security issues.

 # Save and reload
 The visualization editor will save all changes in memory and then once you save it will create a template to access.
-If you do not save, it will not save the latest changes to your visualization in your account.
+If you do not save, it will not save the latest changes to your visualization in your account or render the latest changes.

 # Send for Review
 This is our review process where you can send a visualization for review, with a custom message, to the PI/Team lead for the team you associate the visualization to so that they can review the visualization and decide whether to request for revisions or approve.
 At this time, the visualization is read-only.
 If the PI/Team lead asks for revisions, then the visualization will show their message and be editable.
 Throughout the process, the status of the visualization will change accordingly.

 By approving, the visualization is still set to private by default.
-Only when the visualization is approved can the visualization be set to public in the info section.
+Only when the visualization is approved can the visualization be set to public in the info section by the PI or Team Lead.

-!!!Tip
+This is helpful when a team is proactively curating their visualizations and data for publishing but are not ready to publish to Visualization Community.

+!!!tip
-Visualizations will change statuses based on where it is in the approval process.
+Visualizations will change statuses based on where it is in the approval process:
 Draft - blue
 Waiting for review - yellow
 Needs Review - red